 Following divorce proceedings, mother of two Emily moved her family into the house owned and occupied by her new boyfriend Ray.
-After he died, she and her children were evicted when the property passed to Ray’s previous wife Celia under the terms of a forgotten will.
+After he died, Emily and her children were evicted when the property passed to Ray’s previous wife Celia under the terms of a forgotten will.

 We suggest you discuss your intentions regarding your instructions and bequests with your family.
 This will reassure them that you are planning for their future and sparing them uncertainty and stress, not to mention financial hardship.

-As a totally independent company, Your Money Friend provides unbiased professional assistance to clients of all ages who are looking to protect their families and potential heirs throughout life and beyond.
+As a totally independent company, Your Money Friend® provides unbiased professional assistance to clients of all ages who are looking to protect their families and potential heirs throughout life and beyond.

-Pay for your funeral – at today’s prices – guaranteed
+Paying for your funeral – at today’s prices – guaranteed

 Arranging a pre-paid funeral is the most affordable and effective means by which to protect your loved ones from rising funeral costs.
 There is a wide choice of plans available to suit all tastes and budgets.